jaredtumiel/blog-/_posts/2021-08-06-techno-optimism1.md

 ---

-Robert Boyle (yes the one from high-school chemistry) kept a list of technologies he thought humanity should pursue.
+Robert Boyle (yes the one from high-school chemistry) kept a list of technologies he thought humanity should pursue:

 ![Robert Boyle's wishlist]({{ site.baseurl }}/images/techno-optimism/boyle.jpg)